yias/emgAcquire/README.md

 The package is distributed under the GNU GPL v3 license.

+## Description

+The emgAcquire application is a software for acquiring, record and stream EMG signals.
+Additionally, it provides the option of introducing audio cues during the recording of the signals.
+The application can run only on Windows systems.

+The package also provides a cross-platform C++ API and Python module for receiving the EMG signals remotely, the emgAcquireClient.
+Examples of how to use the emgAcquireClient API and Python module can be found in the folder "client_examples".
+The emgAcquireClient API and Python module is tested on Windows and Linux machines, while hopefully it works on MacOS too.

 ## Set-up

 1) Ask Noraxon support service for the Easy2.AcquireCom library and install it on your PC.